 Experiment with directorial approaches and practices through workshops and labs, sharing your work-in-process at the Paprika Festival.

 Part residency, part training program, Creative Producers offers a showcase opportunity for IBPOC, LGBTQ2SIA+ women, trans and non-binary artists under 30, which includes facilitated workshops, a strong network of mentors, and resources to support their Festival production.

 Create an original live performance art piece with the support of a community of Indigenous mentors and peers.
 Share your work-in-process at the Paprika Festival, with the option to return for a second year to fully stage your piece.

-All Paprika participants gather for four company-wide Training Days, with workshop topics ranging from accessibility design, to how to plan your festival tech, and building a career in the arts.
+All Paprika participants gather for five company-wide Training Days, with workshop topics ranging from accessibility design, to how to plan your festival tech, and building a career in the arts.
 These workshops are held online and in-person, and are a chance for participants to meet and work with one another (and find future collaborators!).

 We gather as a festival for a Company-wide Orientation in the fall, a Technical Theatre Workshop in the spring, and a Post-Festival Debrief just after closing.